muratk5n/thirdwave/en/README.md

 ---

-*War Dogs*, closer to near historic events than eg *Lord of War*.
+*War Dogs*, a more grounded *Lord of War*, hilarious at times.
 Loved it.

 ---